Tourmaline: Africa

 In the late 1990s, copper-containing tourmaline was found in Nigeria.
 The material was generally paler and less saturated than the Brazilian materials, although the material generally was much less included.
 A more recent African discovery from Mozambique has also produced tourmaline colored by copper, similar to the Brazilian paraiba.
-The Mozambique paraiba material usually is more intensely colored than the Nigerian and Mozambique Paraiba tourmaline have similar colors to the Brazilian Paraiba, but the prices are relatively cheaper, better clarity and larger sizes.
+The Mozambique paraiba material usually is more intensely colored than the Nigerian tourmaline, and Mozambique paraiba has similar colors to the Brazilian paraiba, but with relatively cheaper prices, better clarity, and larger sizes.
 In recent years the pricing of these beautiful gemstones has increased significantly.

 Another highly valuable variety is chrome tourmaline, a rare type of dravite tourmaline from Tanzania.
 Chrome tourmaline is a rich green color due to the presence of chromium atoms in the crystal.
 Of the standard elbaite colors, blue indicolite gems are typically the most valuable, followed by green verdelite and pink to red rubellite.

+In June 2026, the Swiss Gemmological Institute SSEF reported receiving credible information from trade and mining sources (Qolansa Minerals & Mining) indicating a new deposit of copper-bearing tourmaline had been discovered in Shakiso, Ethiopia, potentially representing a fourth African source of the gem.